taiwaneer-group/ml-docker-python/README.md

 [Docker for linux Ubuntu] (https://docs.docker.com/install/linux/docker-ee/ubuntu/)

+#### After docker is installed in your machine ####

-Run this command in your terminal to clone to your ML course directory.
+Run this command in your terminal to download the codes to your desired location in your machine.

 `git clone https://github.com/taiwaneer-group/ml-docker-python.git`

 This repo contains mini project setup from Udacity.

-Make sure you are in the ml-docker-python folder.
+Make sure you are in it's folder.

 Run